We use cookies, similar technologies and tracking services

 Performance indicators according to the EU Taxonomy Regulation

-In the following, we provide information on our Group-wide taxonomy-eligible and taxonomy-aligned sales revenues, CapEx, and OpEx in accordance with the EU Taxonomy for the 2022 and 2021 fiscal years.
-Taking into account the technical screening criteria, taxonomy-eligible and taxonomy-aligned sales revenues and OpEx of the Dürr Group regularly correspond to each other.
-In the case of CapEx, it is possible that taxonomy-eligible and taxonomy-aligned economic activities differ in their results.
+In the following, we provide information on our Group-wide taxonomy-eligible and taxonomy-aligned sales revenues, CapEx, and OpEx in accordance with the EU Taxonomy for the 2022 and 2023 fiscal years.
+Taking into account the technical screening criteria, it is possible that taxonomy-eligible and taxonomy-aligned sales revenues and CapEx differ in their results.
+Taxonomy-eligible and taxonomy-aligned OpEx of the Dürr Group, on the other hand, regularly correspond to each other.

 Sales revenues